Tropical and summer drinks are an excellent way to enjoy the quickly approaching summer. One of the best liquors for tropical drinks is tequila!

 Tequila is a Mexican-produced liquor that has increased in popularity in the United States over the last two decades.
 All tequila is made from blue agave and sugar, but the methods that distillers use to produce tequila lead to several types.

-Five types of tequila exist depending on the length of time distillers age tequila and the containers they age tequila in.
-I enjoy all five types of tequila, but it’s important to know what the differences are to end up with a drink that is best for you.
+Six types of tequila exist depending on the length of time distillers age tequila and the containers they age tequila in.
+I enjoy all sorts of tequila, but it’s important to know what the differences are to end up with a drink that is best for you.

 Types of Tequila

-Learn about the five different types of tequila below so that you can find the one that best fits your tastes!
+Learn about the different kinds of tequila below so that you can find the one that best fits your tastes!

 “Añejo” means “old” or “aged” in English.
-This is an apt name for añejo tequila because the defining characteristic of this liquor is an aging process that lasts for one to three years.
+This is an apt name for this tequila because the defining characteristic of this liquor is an aging process that lasts for one to three years.

 Additionally, añejo tequila ages in containers no larger than 600 liters.
 These smaller batch sizes ensure that you can taste any flavor extracted from the container in every sip of tequila.